 First, let’s look at the high-level details:

 App Academy was founded in 2012.
 They’ve worked with nearly 5,000 students at their campuses in San Francisco and New York as well as remotely.
-They have a full-time on-campus immersive bootcamp (currently remote due to the COVID pandemic), a full-time remote immersive bootcamp, a part-time remote bootcamp, and a free, DIY coding course called App Academy Open.
+They have a full-time Campus Software Engineering Program and Online Software Engineering Programs, with both part-time and full-time offerings.
+In addition, App Academy offers a free, DIY coding course called App Academy Open.
 App Academy Open takes our 16-week curriculum and makes it available to anyone, anywhere.

 App Academy Curriculum versus Hack Reactor Curriculum